Manage schema changes

 • When the input datasource of an object type is being replaced by another datasource.

-You can only apply up to 500 edits per migration.
-If the number of edits exceeds this limit, the migration must be performed in batches.
+You can only apply up to 500 schema migrations at a single time.
+If the number of schema changes exceeds this limit, the migration must be performed in batches.

 • Cast to new type: This migration instruction casts the data type of existing user edits on a specific property to the new data type of the property.
 The list of supported data type casts are: